poucotm/Guna/README.md

 __Manual__ mode : you can tweak fonts / colors as you want by changing [__Guna.sublime-settings__][L6].
 After changing, run __*Guna : Tweak Theme*__ in __*command palette*__ (*cmd/ctrl+shift+p*) to apply your settings.

 __Adaptive__ mode : Guna automatically tweaks theme colors to match selected other color-scheme.
 Basically, by matching background color, Guna can be combined with other color- schemes, like Monokai, Mariana, Ayu, ...
 Some examples are below.
 You need to restart once for the input panel change.
+In order to change font face or size in adaptive mode, simply restart sublime text after changing values in settings.

 __*Adaptive Mode Testing Shot*__